Upton, Ohtani hit milestones in Angels’ 10-2 rout of Padres

 TRAINER’S ROOM

 Padres: RHP Chris Paddack threw a bullpen session and remains on track to possibly return to the rotation Monday in Arizona.
-He has been out since straining his left oblique muscle a month ago. … RHP Jake Arrieta also threw a bullpen session.
-He could return from his left hamstring strain early next month.
+He has been out since straining his left oblique muscle a month ago.

-Angels: Ohtani was hit on the right hand by a pitch from Weathers in the first.
-Manager Joe Maddon and a trainer ran onto the field to meet a wincing Ohtani, who was called out on a third strike even though the pitch hit him well before his bat came around for a swing.
-Ohtani appeared to get heat treatment on his hand in the dugout.
+Angels: Ohtani is due to pitch Tuesday, and the Angels will see how he feels when they get back to work Monday.

 UP NEXT